-- Incorporate PSHE lessons across the curriculum to build children’s self-esteem, support emotional wellbeing and provide them with effective coping strategies.
+- Incorporate health and wellbeing lessons across the curriculum to build children’s self-esteem, support emotional wellbeing and provide them with effective coping strategies.
 A few good examples of lessons include:

 - Use whole-school programmes to help improve children’s social and emotional skills, and strengthen their understanding of risk and how to stay safe.
 A few good examples of programmes include: